ansible/workshops/exercises/ansible_smart_mgmt/4-setupinsights/README.md

 <br>

 **Introduction**<br>
-This use-case will focus on connecting an individuals Red Hat Portal Account to the Automated Smart Management Workshop environment for the purposes of demostrating Insights functionality at the end of the workshop.
+This use-case will focus on connecting an individual's Red Hat Portal Account to the Automated Smart Management Workshop environment for the purposes of demonstrating Insights functionality at the end of the workshop.

 This exercise is primarily targeted for a Red Hat SA to deliver a demo of the Insights services, though any individual with a Red Hat Portal Account, the appropriate account permissions and other prerequiistes could run through this exercise.